naserp/naserp.github.io/_posts/2021-01-01-BERTFamily.md

 # Attention is all you need
 [Paper](https://arxiv.org/abs/1706.03762) from Google

+It all originates from this and isn't actually a member of the BERT family.
+Rather, it serves as a sort of parent to BERT.
+"Attention Is All You Need" introduced the Transformer architecture, revolutionizing how we process language by relying solely on attention mechanisms.
+BERT built on this, using bidirectional attention to understand word context, setting new standards in NLP tasks like text classification and question answering.
+Together, they've significantly impacted modern NLP.

 # BERT
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding